Bion-M 1 [TsSKB-Progress]

 The first mission was launched on 19 April 2013.
 It returned successfully back to earth one month later on 19 May 2013.

-The second flight on a 30 day duration mission at a 1000 kilometer orbit is planned to launch in 2020.
+The second flight on a 30 day duration mission at a 1000 kilometer orbit was planned to launch in 2020, but has now been delayed to October 2023.

 |Type / Application:||Life Science|